-- "I think there should be a peer recovery coach everywhere in the in the court system and the school is in the jail everywhere that you can get somebody that has knowledge and experience with addiction that addiction is everywhere." - "I did not have a peer recovery coach three years ago, and I wish I would have." - "that day-to-day contact, you're gonna have to meet them where they're at for sure"
+- "I think there should be a peer recovery coach everywhere in the court system and the school, in the jail, everywhere that you can get somebody that has knowledge and experience with addiction that addiction is everywhere." - "I did not have a peer recovery coach three years ago, and I wish I would have."
+4 out of 8 - "that day-to-day contact, you're gonna have to meet them where they're at for sure"